nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `view 5` <br>
 * Output the full list of deadlines on the day and events that start, ends or is on-going on 5th of the current month view

->* `view 5-10-2016` <br>
+>* `view 5-10-2016` <br><br>
-* This command doesn't require you to be at the selected month.
+This command doesn't require you to be at the selected month.
-* Output the full list of deadlines on the day and events that start, ends or is on-going on 5th October 2016.
+Output the full list of deadlines on the day and events that start, ends or is on-going on 5th October 2016.

 &nbsp;&nbsp;&nbsp;&nbsp;<b>3.9 Deleting a task : `delete` </b><br>
 >Deletes the specified task from DoMePlease. <br>